Great Barrier Reef Snorkelling

 Snorkel noodles, if you are a more confident swimmer, we recommend taking a snorkel noodle under your arms.
 It gives you that extra bit of flotation to relax and enjoy the views.
 You are on holiday after all.

 We also have experienced crew members who will take you on a guided tour with you holding onto a floatation ring, a fantastic option that we include free of charge for those who are not confident swimmers or are particularly nervous about getting into the water.
 We are here for you!

 Once you see all the magic that the reefs have to offer, it won’t feel so scary anymore.
 It is a uniquely fantastic experience that will last in your memories forever.
 We predict that you won’t want to get out of the water by the end of the day!

 Mask, snorkel, fins and stinger suit (stinger season only) are all provided for you!
 Reef Experience also provides reef-friendly sunscreen, breakfast, lunch and tea, and coffee is available all day, so you needn’t worry about a thing!
 Just bring a towel and some sunnies.

 Will I get Seasick?

-Every day is different and so is every person.
-If you are worried about seasickness, we recommend taking travel calm medication which is available onboard.
+Every day is different, and so is every person.
+If you are worried about seasickness, we recommend taking travel calm medication available onboard.
 We recommend that you take the pill before leaving the marina as it takes about 30 minutes to take effect.
 Once you are seasick, the medicine will be of no help.